Dynamic thermalization on noisy quantum hardware

 The double brackets denote the quantum mechanical mean averaged over realizations, and $t_{\rm eq}$ is the time after which the observable becomes stationary.
 The observable equilibrates to the thermal value,

-traced with the thermal density matrix with the pre-quench Hamiltonian of the system.
-The temperature $T$ appears due to the quenched interaction and depends on the energy of the initial state $\varepsilon_{\rm in}$.
+where the temperature $T$ appears due to the quenched interaction and depends on the energy of the initial state $\varepsilon_{\rm in}$.
 The system thermalizes to a positive or negative temperature state as it has a bounded spectrum and no kinetic energy \cite{Landau1980}.
+The average thermal observables emerge irrespective of whether the pre-quenched Hamiltonian of the system is integrable or not.
+Below, we demonstrate this approach leads to thermal observables for the pre-quenched system without an external thermal bath.

-We experimentally examine our thermalization mechanism (\ref{equilibration_2},\ref{thermalization_2}) in a simulation on an IBM Quantum computer (IBMQ) for a system of four qubits and read out the occupation probabilities of the many-body energy states upon equilibration.
+We experimentally examine our thermalization mechanism (\ref{equilibration_2},\ref{thermalization_2}) in a simulation on an IBM Quantum computer (IBMQ) for a system of four qubits.
+Upon equilibration, we read out the occupation probabilities of the many-body energy states of the system described by the pre-quench Hamiltonian.
 For the system's initial state given by the ground state of the qubits, the average occupation probabilities relax to the Gibbs distribution.
 Starting from the highest excited state leads to the inversely populated state ($T<0$).
 As a result, both the observables and their fluctuations evaluated from the noisy quantum computer's error-mitigated output display thermal behavior with positive or negative absolute temperatures.

-Being implemented on noisy intermediate-scale quantum (NISQ) hardware, our approach allows probing thermalization in finite-size quantum systems in a highly controlled environment and may be utilized among nature-inspired quantum algorithms for thermal state preparation \cite{Chen2023B, Shtanko2023}.
-Advantageously, it does not require long-time evolution or increasing the system size due to auxiliary qubits aiming to simulate a thermal bath.